Curriculum Statement of Intent 2021

 In Reception, the children gradually progress and develop skills throughout the year to enable them to apply these skills to game situations by the end of Reception.

-Children in years 1 to 4 follow a balanced and varied programme which utilises the hall, the field (weather permitting) as well as small and large apparatus.
+Children in Years 1 to 4 follow a balanced and varied programme which utilises the hall, the field (weather permitting) as well as small and large apparatus.
 They have the opportunity to learn gymnastics, dance, kwik cricket, tag rugby, quick sticks (hockey), basketball, football, rounders, benchball, athletics as well as a range of invasion games.
-We employ a qualified sports coach to work alongside the teaching staff (including HLTAs and TAs) to develop key skills and confidence for all.
+We employ a qualified sports teacher to work alongside the teaching staff (including HLTAs and TAs) to develop key skills and confidence for all.
 The sports coach will work with all children and staff at some point during the year.
 The children really benefit from this as do the staff.

 The school aims to involve all children in sport and to promote a healthy attitude to life and physical exercise.
-There is an annual sports day in the Summer term and we regularly participate in local and inter-school sporting events throughout the year.
-Potton Lower School also hosts these events.
+There is an annual sports day in the Summer term and we regularly participate in local and inter-school sporting events throughout the year, as well as within our School Houses.
 We have a range of sporting clubs available for children to attend throughout the year, led by trained coaches or members of staff.
 These are well attended.
 In addition to regular PE lessons, we encourage physical activity on a daily basis.
 At lunchtime children have opportunities for exercise through play equipment, gym equipment, the climbing wall and the Burmolator.
 We also provide many opportunities for games such as football to be played during lunchtimes.